Vocabulary dictionary

 2. A is not possible.

-If you study Japanese hard at a university, it is possible to be able to converse with the fluency of a Japanese person.
+If you study hard at a university, you'll be able to speak fluent japanese.

 These gases can lead to global warming.